Social Security Disability Laws 6 Common Questions Answered

 What Does the Law Say About Eligibility for Less Common Disabilities Like MS, Parkinson’s Disease, Etc.?

-Uncommon disabilities like MS, Parkinson’s and other diseases are eligible for disability assistance according to Pennsylvania Social Security Disability Laws.
+Uncommon disabilities like MS, Parkinson’s and other diseases are eligible for disability assistance according to Social Security Disability Laws.
 Invisible symptoms such as vertigo and double vision as experienced in MS can be harder to prove but that does not mean it is impossible.
+Injuries caused by a workplace accident may also require you to consult a reputable personal injury lawyer.
 This is why you should always document your new symptoms with your doctor by phone so that there is evidence of your worsening condition.
 It is also a good idea to stay up to date on any annual screenings that document progress of your disease such as MRI’s, CAT Scans and other tests.

 What Might My Doctor Be Asked?